psppspnaik209/FFLocker/README.md

 # FFLocker (File & Folder Locker)

-FFLocker is a modern Windows application built with WinUI 3 that provides strong, password-based encryption for your files and folders.
+FFLocker is a modern Windows application for encrypting your files and folders.
 It is designed with a focus on security, reliability, and a clean, easy-to-use interface.
+It can be run as a graphical application, a command-line tool, or from the Windows context menu.

 ## Features

-*   **Strong Encryption:** Uses **AES-256-GCM** for authenticated encryption, ensuring both the confidentiality and integrity of your data.
+*   **Strong Encryption:** Uses AES-256-GCM for authenticated encryption and Argon2id for robust key derivation from your password.
-*   **Robust Key Derivation:** Implements **Argon2id**, the winner of the Password Hashing Competition, to derive a strong encryption key from your password, providing excellent resistance against modern cracking hardware.
-*   **Windows Hello Integration:** Optionally protect your data with Windows Hello (fingerprint, face, PIN).
-This provides a convenient and secure way to unlock your files without re-entering your password.
+*   **Windows Hello Integration:** Optionally protect your data with Windows Hello (fingerprint, face, PIN) for convenient and secure unlocking.
+*   **Multiple Operation Modes:**
+    *   **GUI:** An intuitive graphical interface for easy operation.
+    *   **CLI:** A command-line interface for scripting and automation.
+    *   **Context Menu:** Quick access to lock/unlock from the Windows right-click menu.
 *   **Self-Contained Files:** Each encrypted file (`.ffl`) is a portable, self-contained vault.
-All the necessary metadata is embedded within the file's header, so you can move a single encrypted file to another machine and decrypt it with just the password (and Windows Hello, if used).
+All necessary metadata is embedded, so you can move it to another machine and decrypt it with just the password.
-*   **Fail-Safe Operations:** FFLocker uses a transactional approach for file operations.
-It encrypts to temporary files first and only commits the changes (deleting originals) after a successful run.
-This prevents data loss or corruption if the process is interrupted.
-*   **Privacy-Focused Folder Encryption:** When a folder is locked, the original directory structure is obscured.
-All files are encrypted and stored in the root of the locked folder, preventing attackers from inferring information from the folder hierarchy.
+*   **Privacy-Focused Folder Encryption:** When a folder is locked, the original directory structure is obscured, preventing attackers from inferring information from the folder hierarchy.
-*   **Modern UI:** A clean and intuitive user interface built with WinUI 3, featuring Light and Dark mode support and a detailed log view.
-*   **Windows Context Menu:** Optionally integrate FFLocker into the Windows context menu for quick lock/unlock operations.

 ## Getting Started

 ### Prerequisites

-*   **Windows 10/11** operating system.
+*   **Windows 10/11**
 *   **.NET 9 SDK** or later.
 *   **Visual Studio 2022** with the **.NET Multi-platform App UI development** workload installed.

-### Installation & Building
+### Building the Application

 1.  **Clone the repository:**
     ```bash
     git clone https://github.com/psppspnaik209/FFLocker.git
     ```
 2.  **Open the solution** (`FFLocker.sln`) in Visual Studio 2022.
-3.  **Build the application:**
-    *   From the menu, select `Build > Build Solution`.
+3.  **Build the solution** by selecting `Build > Build Solution` or pressing `Ctrl+Shift+B`.
-    *   Alternatively, press `Ctrl+Shift+B`.

-### Running the Application

-*   In the Visual Studio toolbar, ensure `FFLocker (Unpackaged)` is selected as the startup project.
-*   Press the green "play" button or `F5` to run the application.
+The executable will be located at `FFLocker\bin\x64\Debug\net9.0-windows10.0.26100.0\win-x64\FFLocker.exe`.

 ## How to Use

-### Main Application

-*   **Selecting a File or Folder:**
-    1. Choose whether you want to select a "File" or "Folder" using the radio buttons.
-    2. Click the "Browse..." button to select the item you want to lock or unlock.
+FFLocker can be used in three different modes:

+### 1. GUI Mode

+Run `FFLocker.exe` without any command-line arguments to launch the graphical interface.

 *   **Locking and Unlocking:**
+    1. Select "File" or "Folder" and click "Browse..." to choose your item.
-    1. Click the "Lock" or "Unlock" button.
+    2. Click "Lock" or "Unlock".
-    2. A dialog will appear prompting you for a password.
-Enter your password and click "Confirm".
+    3. Enter your password when prompted.
-    3.  **Windows Hello:** When locking, you can check the "Use Windows Hello" box to link the encryption to your device's biometrics or PIN for faster unlocking.
+    4. When locking, you can check "Use Windows Hello" to link the encryption to your device for faster unlocking.
-    4. When unlocking an item protected with Windows Hello, you will be given the choice to unlock with Hello or your password.
-    5. When locking a folder, its name will be changed to `FolderName_USE_FOR_FOLDER_UNLOCK_DO_NOT_DELETE`.
-To unlock it, simply select this renamed folder.
+*   **Canceling:** During an operation, a "Cancel" button will appear.
+Clicking it will prompt you to confirm and then unsafely stop the process.
+*   **Locked Items:** The "Show Locked Items" button displays a list of all files and folders you have locked.
+You can select an item from this list and click "Use This" to quickly load it for unlocking.

+### 2. Command-Line (CLI) Mode

+You can perform operations directly from your terminal, which is useful for scripting.
+A console window will appear to handle the operation.

+*   **Lock an item:**
+    ```bash
+    ./FFLocker.exe lock "C:\path\to\your\file_or_folder"
+    ```
-*   **Options:**
+*   **Unlock an item:**
-    *   **Dark/Light Mode:** Use the toggle switch to change the application theme.
-    *   **Log:** See detailed logs of the application's operations.
-    *   **Context Menu:** Enable or disable the Windows context menu integration.
+    ```bash
+    ./FFLocker.exe unlock "C:\path\to\your\locked_item"
+    ```

+You will be prompted to enter your password and choose whether to use Windows Hello.

-### Context Menu
+### 3. Context Menu Mode

-For convenience, you can integrate FFLocker directly into the Windows right-click context menu.
+For convenience, you can integrate FFLocker into the Windows right-click context menu.

-*   **Enabling the Context Menu:**
+*   **Enabling:**
-    1.  **Run `FFLocker.exe` as an administrator.**
+    1. Run `FFLocker.exe` **as an administrator**.
-    2. Click the "Context Menu" checkbox in the application.
+    2. Check the "Context Menu" box in the application's main window.
-*   **Using the Context Menu:**
+*   **Using:**
     1. Right-click on any file or folder.
-    2. Go to the "FFLocker" sub-menu.
-    3. Click "Lock" or "Unlock."
+    2. Navigate to the "FFLocker" sub-menu and click "Lock" or "Unlock."
-    4. A dialog will open, prompting you for your password or Windows Hello.

 ## Security Model & User Advice

 ### Your Password is Your Only Key

 The security of your locked files depends entirely on the strength of your password.
 *   **There is absolutely no password recovery.** If you forget your password, your data will be permanently inaccessible.
 *   If you use Windows Hello, the password still serves as the ultimate backup.
-If you move the files to a new computer or your Windows Hello configuration is lost, you will need the password to decrypt your data (This is a feature).
+If you move the files to a new computer or your Windows Hello configuration is lost, you will need the password to decrypt your data.
 *   Use a long, complex, and unique password that you will not forget.

 ### Threat Model

 *   **FFLocker Protects Against:** Unauthorized access to your files on a stolen or compromised computer (offline attacks).
 If someone steals your laptop or hard drive, they will not be able to access the contents of your `.ffl` files without the password.
 *   **FFLocker Does NOT Protect Against:** Active malware on a running system.
 If your computer is infected with a keylogger or screen recorder, it could capture your password as you type it.
-Data recovery and analysis tools can still recover and reconstruct files on your drive.
 Always ensure your system is secure before handling sensitive data.

-### Best Practices

-*   **Do Not Delete `.ffl` Files:** These are your encrypted files.
-Deleting them is equivalent to deleting your original data.
-*   **Files In Use:** FFLocker cannot encrypt files that are currently open or in use by another program.
-Ensure files are closed before locking.

 ## License